Family of Saddam Hussein: Saddam's family

 The only known origin of Saddam Hussein is through his father Hussein 'Abid al-Majid, who was from a family of shepherds.
 He was arranged to marry Subha Tulfah al-Mussallat, allegedly a village psychic, when they were teenagers.
 Both of them were members of the al-Khatab clan of the al-Bejat tribal group, a sub-group of the Al-Bu Nasir tribe.
-He disappeared several months before Saddam was born and shortly after, Saddam's only full brother, a 13-year-old brother, died of cancer.
+He disappeared several months before Saddam was born.
 Her situation was so poor that she allegedly attempted to abort the unborn fetus, and when that failed, she sent him away to her brother Khairallah.

 After his death Subha married Ibrahim Al-Hassan, who was another illiterate shepherd (some sources claim he was actually a local bandit) from an even poorer family.
 She had three more sons with Ibrahim and a couple of daughters.
 Subha later arranged for Saddam to marry the daughter of her brother, Khairallah, when they were children, though they were never married until 1963, when Saddam was 26.